MusicDin/kubitect/docs/user-guide/configuration/hosts.md

 :material-tag-arrow-up-outline: [v2.0.0][tag 2.0.0]

-When cluster is deployed on the server where the Kubitect command line tool is installed, a host whose connection type is set to local needs to be specified.
-Such host is also refered to as localhost.
+To configure a local host, you simply need to specify a host with the connection type set to `local`.

 ```yaml
 hosts: